souravatta/User_Management/README.md

 Requirements
 ------------
-1) The user used to run anisble playbook should be ssh user and have sudo access on the client server.
+1) There should be ssh connection between the master node and all other host nodes.
 2) ***Template file*** should be available for configuring sudo command for user.

   ```yaml